 Pharmacies or clinics have been increasingly concerned with interior design and it’s a great evolution.
 Slowly disappearing are the days of traditional looking medical practices, now they’re done more tastefully, all the way down to their processes.
 It will certainly make me more enthusiastic about going to the doctor’s.
-Practitioners are putting more attention on how their clinics/pharmacies look now because it encourages positive patient flow and also influence moods.
+Practitioners are putting more attention on how their clinics/pharmacies look now because it encourages positive patient flow and also influences moods.
 I don’t think we want to go to see the doctor and feel more sickly because of the environment we are in.
 Rather, we would want to feel more at home.

-Yes, of course you don’t.
+Yes, of course, you don’t.
 You’ll chase them away.
 You want your environment to make them feel refreshed and keep them comfortable enough to keep coming whenever they need your services, hence decorating your practice and investing in interior design is the best way to go.
 Like the Japanese clinic pictured below, it has lots of light and also windows that provide views of the landscapes outside (click link to see more).
 More examples are listed below.

 “views of landscapes out of hospital windows significantly reduced the amount of pain medication needed and sped up recovery times“